liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 Note that by default, when a site administrator creates pages based on a page template, any future changes to the template are automatically propagated to those pages.
 Site administrators can disable this behavior by unchecking the *Automatically apply changes done to the page template* box.
+Occasionally, propagation for page templates fail due to unintended errors.
+To learn how to manage a failed page template propagation, visit the *Propagating Changes from Site Templates to Sites* section of this chapter.

 <!-- | COMMENT FOR AUTHOR: IMHO, the following paragraph does not fit here
 because it is of interest in the context of managing a site, not in the context